Thesis and dissertation proofreading

 2. Always send agendas for meetings

-Respect their time = get more useful input.
-Example agenda for a one-hour meeting:
+If you show respect for your supervisors’ time, you’ll get more useful input.
+Here’s an example agenda for a one-hour meeting:

 1. Quick update on progress